Best Rugged Laptops

 The exterior shell of this design offers a sharp silver finish that is punctuated by black edging.
 The interior is all black with black keys and white print.
 It also sports a thick handle along the top making it easy to carry alone without the need to throw it into a case.

 This unit runs using Windows 7 Professional.
-Although it is an older OS, it is considered to be one of the best and is still used by a lot of professional even today.
+Although it is an older OS, it is considered to be one of the best and is still used by a lot of professionals even today.
 It runs off of an Intel 2.6 GHz processor and has an impressive 128GB hard drive for internal memory.
 All of these features should mirror what you have on your desktop computer at your office- so you should have no trouble getting your work done on the go.

 Perhaps the worst battery-life on this list, this battery only lasts for about three hours.

 The outside has a tough shell that is able to take quite a beating, although you will want to be careful not to get it too wet for fear some of the components will not work properly.
 It has all of the ports and jacks you will need to get your work done, including 4 USB ports, a headphone/microphone jack, an HDMI port, and a memory card reader.
-It also has DVD drive- which is something that you don’t find anymore.
+It also has a DVD drive- which is something that you don’t find anymore.

-The cost of this model is just slightly more expensive than some of the other brands such as ASUS and Lenovo, but it is still considerably more affordable than some of the higher priced models.
+The cost of this model is just slightly more expensive than some of the other brands such as ASUS and Lenovo, but it is still considerably more affordable than some of the higher-priced models.
 If you are looking for something that is incredibly powerful, but it won’t set you back a lot of money, this is an excellent choice.

 Criteria Used for Evaluation

 It seems as though in this day and age that when we have the opportunity to customize something, we do it.
 Whether it's a monogram or simply a great color, it's always good to feel confident about your purchase and show a bit of your personal style.
 Laptops are no exception.
-In this section, we commented upon if the exterior of the laptop was shiny or matte, black or white, rigid or smooth, and if it is easily packed.
+In this section, we commented upon if the exterior of the laptop was shiny or matte, black or white, rigid or smooth and if it is easily packed.
 While this may be one of the least important aspects of a rugged laptop, we still wanted to include it.

 Working remotely on a computer that doesn’t run as well as your desktop computer can be incredibly stressful.
 We made sure that each product hosted a respected processor such as Intel.
 If the CPU is slow and chugs along at a frustrating pace, it will make getting work done that much harder.
 We made sure to try and avoid that possible annoyance by taking a look at the processor to ensure that it is up to our standards.
 We also listened to what previous users had to say about the performance of a product.
 If it ran slow and crashes constantly, we made sure to take note.
 Withstanding high heats and rainfall is important- but if you can’t even check your email, then it is nothing more than an expensive paperweight.